Healthy Homes Assessment Eastbourne

 Fines for Failing to Comply

-Since the 1st July of 2021, when a new, renewed or varied tenancy is signed on an Eastbourne rental property, all Healthy Homes compliance tasks need to be taken care of by the end of 90 days.
+Beginning on July 1st, 2021, when a new or renewed tenancy is signed for an Eastbourne rental property, all Healthy Homes compliance items have to be completed inside of 90 days.

-Beginning on July 1st, 2021, when a brand new or renewed tenancy is signed on an Eastbourne rental property, all Healthy Homes compliance work must be completed within 90 days.
+Beginning on July 1st, 2021, when a brand new, renewed or varied lease is entered into on the Eastbourne rental property, all Healthy Homes compliance work must be finished within 90 days.

-Failure to adhere to any of the Healthy Homes Standards within the expected timeframe can result in the possibility of a fine up to $7200.
-In addition, if the currently-in place Healthy Homes Statement of Compliance is not incorporated within a new, renewed or amended tenancy agreement there may be an additional penalty or infringement fee.
+Failure to meet one of the Healthy Homes Standards within the period of time expected can lead to the possibility of a fine up to $7200.
+Additionally, if the most existing Healthy Homes Statement of Compliance is not incorporated within the renewal, new or revised tenancy contract, there could be an additional penalty or infringement fee.

-Any tenant may request information regarding the Healthy Homes Standard and how they relate to the building they reside in.
-If the property manager does not supply the required information within 21 days of receiving the request, they will receive an infringement notice and be fined up to $750.
+Every tenant is entitled to request details about the Healthy Homes Standard and how they relate to the home they live in.
+If the landlord or property manager does not supply the necessary information within 21 days from having received the inquiry, they will be issued an infringement notice and could be fined up to $750.

-In addition, there’s also a penalty as much as $900 for landlords and property managers that provide false or misleading Healthy Homes Statement of Compliance or information.
-The person who is liable for this fine is whoever is named on the tenancy agreement as being the person who is letting the property, so it could be the name of the landlord, or the property management company.
+In addition, there’s an additional fine of up to $900 for property owners or property managers that provide false or false Healthy Homes Statement of Compliance or other information.
+The person responsible for this fine is whoever is listed on the tenancy agreement as the person who is leasing the property out, so it could be the landlord’s name or the property management company.

-All information in the Statement of Compliance requirements to be current at the time that the tenancy agreement is signed.
-It should be kept updated throughout the tenancy as any necessary work related to it is finished.
+All the information on the Statement of Compliance needs to be correct when the tenancy agreement is signed.
+It is updated through the tenancy period as related work is completed.

-It is also crucial to keep in mind that a landlord who own multiple rental properties could face additional fines for non-compliance.
-The harshest penalties are reserved for serious breaches, and landlords with six or more properties can be penalised up to $50,000, and as much as $100,000 in hearing claims.
+It is also crucial to note that landlords who have multiple rental properties may receive additional fines for non-compliance.
+The most severe penalties are handed down only for serious breaches, and landlords with more than six properties could receive fines of up to $50,000, and as much as $100,000 in hearing claims.

-Clearly, failure to adhere to compliance with Healthy Homes requirements can hit your bank account with significant fines and continuing to be required to comply with the requirements.
-Don’t take a chance with your rental property call us now and make arrangements to have a house evaluation performed on the rental property you are renting.
+Clearly, failure to meet compliance with Healthy Homes requirements can hit your wallet hard, with massive fines as well as continuing to be required to comply with the requirements.
+Don’t put your rental at risk. property, contact us today and ask us to conduct a house assessment done on the rental property you are renting.

 Get the full description of the Residential Tenancies Act landlords responsibilities.